Kambah

 Kambah has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Infrastructure changes significantly influence regional performance.
-AreaSearch identified eight key projects potentially impacting the area.
-Notable projects include Athllon Drive Duplication, Kambah Group Centre Expansion, Kambah BMX Facility Lighting Upgrade, and Marigal Gardens Retirement Village Expansion.
-The following list details those likely most relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified eight projects likely impacting the area.
+Key projects are Athllon Drive Duplication, Kambah Group Centre Expansion, Kambah BMX Facility Lighting Upgrade, and Marigal Gardens Retirement Village Expansion.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.